httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 1. Let output be the string "(".
 2. For each (member_value, parameters) of inner_list:
    1. Append the result of running Serializing an Item ({{ser-item}}) with (member_value, parameters) to output.
-   2. If more values remain in inner_list, append a single WS to output.
+   2. If more values remain in inner_list, append a single SP to output.
 3. Append ")" to output.
 4. Append the result of running Serializing Parameters {{ser-params}} with list_parameters to output.
 5. Return output.